collective/collective.blog.view/README.txt

 included, and you can easily create custom views for your content, by simply calling it ``blog_item_view``.

-It supports Plone 3 and Plone 4.
+It supports Plone 4.
+Plone 3 is not officially supported, but should still work.

 The development of collective.blog.view was sponsored by the